UTNkar/documentation/content/ordsys/frontend/views/login.md

 {{% notice info %}}

-Due to a bug, sometimes logging in yields the message "An unknown error occured, please try again".
+Due to a bug, sometimes logging in yields the message "An unknown error occurred, please try again".
 If this happens, try clearing all cookies from the utn.se domain in your browser.

 {{% /notice %}}